IanLuan/PySchool/README.md

-# CliniK
+# PySchool
-An Open Source clinical app made with Python.
+An Open Source system for school management